Cardi B Apologizes for Detailing Large Thanksgiving Gathering

 Cardi replied to one since-deleted tweet apologizing for any insensitivities on her part.

-"Sorry my bad wasn't trying to make nobody feel bad," she tweeted.
-"I just had my family in my home for the first time and it felt so good & uplifted me.
-I spent so much money getting every1 tested but it felt worth it.
+"Sorry, my bad, wasn't trying to make nobody feel bad," she tweeted.
+"I just had my family in my home for the first time and it felt so good and uplifted me.
+I spent so much money getting everyone tested but it felt worth it.
 I wasn't trying to offend no1."

 She added that she and those around her regularly get tested for COVID-19.

-"ME specially and everyone that works round me get tested literally 4 times a week.
+"ME specially and everyone that works round me get tested literally four times a week.
 I'm in the middle of work and every time we clock in we MUST GET TESTED!" she wrote.

 Despite these explanations, it seems not everyone was pleased by Cardi's reasoning.
 She later tweeted, "People be trying tooo hard to be offended.
 I wonder how they survive the real world."

 This isn't the first time Cardi has shared videos from large gatherings amid the pandemic.
-Back in October she rang in her birthday with a multi-night blowout Las Vegas strip club bash.
-For more, watch the clip below:
+Back in October, she rang in her birthday with a multi-night blowout at a Las Vegas strip club.
+For more, watch the clip below.

 RELATED CONTENT: